fpereiro/gotoB/readme.md

 gotoв's event sytem is provided by [recalc](https://github.com/fpereiro/recalc), a library that implements the basic functions of the event system.
 We won't, however, be using recalc's functions directly - rather, we'll use event functions provided by gotoв.

-The two main operations of an event system are 1) calling an event; and 2) setting event responders that get notified when certain events are said.
+The two main operations of an event system are 1) calling an event; and 2) setting event responders that get notified when certain events are called.

 To call an event, we use the function [`B.call`](https://github.com/fpereiro/recalc#rcall).
 This function takes the following arguments: